w3f/Grants-Program/applications/bit_country_m2.md

 Bit.Country provides a new way to socialize with a game feel, while also being driven by real economics.

 * A decentralized world - putting community first.
-* An open NFT/game protocol for managing & incentivizing small-medium communities using gamification.
+* An open NFT/game protocol for managing & incentivizing communities.

 **Mission Statement**

-Bit.country provides a platform that attracts classic internet users to experience the power of the decentralized web in the communities that they have involvement.
+Bit.country brings the community engagement to a new dimention.

 **The Goal**